KosmasDev/dbt-task-jaffle-shop/README.md

 > [!NOTE]
 > In this project, Snowflake is used as the data warehouse, but you can adapt it to other supported platforms if needed.

-## Create new repo & fork
+## Initializing Your Repository - Create & Fork

-1. Create a new repository with the name "dbt-task-jaffle-shop"
+### Step 1: Create a New Repository
+1. Go to your GitHub account.
+2. In the top-right corner, click "Create new..." and select "New repository".
+3. Name your repository dbt-task-jaffle-shop (or another name of your choice).
+   In this guide, we'll use dbt-task-jaffle-shop as the example repository name.

+### Step 2: Fork the Jaffle Shop Project
+1. Visit the official [dbt-labs/jaffle-shop ](https://github.com/dbt-labs/jaffle-shop) GitHub repository.
+2. Make sure you're on the main branch.
-   1. At the top right corner of the page click "Create new.." > "New repository"
+3. Click the "Fork" button (top-right corner of the page).
-   2. Add the repo name.
-In the context of the project, the repo was named "dbt-task-jaffle-shop".
-2. Use the following link to access the [dbt-labs/jaffle-shop ](https://github.com/dbt-labs/jaffle-shop) and fork the main branch into your new repo.
+4. Select your newly created repo (dbt-task-jaffle-shop) as the destination.

 ## Clean up the repository
 Only the following items from this repository are required: